 5685.
 Neurophysiology.
 3. Designed to investigate the structure and function of nervous systems, drawing information from both vertebrate and invertebrate organisms.
 Topics such as sensory systems, motor coordination and central integrative mechanisms will be covered in addition to the basic neurophysiology of nerve cells.
 Cross listed with ZOO 5685.
 Prerequisite: one course in physiology, chemistry, physics.

 5715.
 Seminar in Neuroscience.
 1-2 (Max.
 20).
 A continuing seminar.
 All students in the graduate neuroscience program are expected to register for this seminar each semester.
 The interdisciplinary approach to the nervous system is used employing work from physiology, neuroanatomy and neurochemistry, psychology, pharmacology and biochemistry.
 Cross listed with ZOO 5715.
-Prerequisites: admission to the graduate neuroscience program or graduate standing.
+Prerequisite: admission to the graduate neuroscience program or graduate standing.

 5800.
 Research in Neuroscience.
 1-16 (Max.16).
 The research must be conducted under the supervision of one of the neuroscience program faculty.
 Laboratory opportunities for research include neuroendocrinology, behavioral neuroscience, sensory neurophysiology, neuroanatomy, neuropharmacology, neurotoxicology, neural cell biology, and neurochemistry.
 Prerequisite: admission to the graduate neuroscience program or graduate standing.

 5887.
 Molecular Neuropharmacology.
 3. Focus on the molecularly-induced functional changes within the nervous system in normal and disease states.
 In addition, will provide a thorough explanation of the cellular and molecular actions of drugs on synaptic transmission and discuss the neurochemical basis of behavior.
-Prerequisites: PharmD current standing and instructor's permission or NEUR 5280.
+Prerequisite: PharmD current standing and instructor's permission or NEUR 5280.

 5920.
 Continuing Registration: On Campus.
 1-2 (Max.
 16).
 Prerequisite: advanced degree candidacy.